bhauman/bhauman.github.com/drafts/inline-eval.md

 (reset)
 </pre></div>

-Don't forget that you can change the UI above.

-Some UI tweaks you can do:
+Don't be afraid to enhance the UI.
+Here are som e suggestions:
-* create a `looki` function that calls `(display-html (look-html (look)))`
+* Create a `looki` function that combines our `display` and `look-html` functions: `(display-html (look-html (look)))`
-* a new `movi` function that calls `move` and then `looki`
+* Develop a `movi` function that calls `move` and then `looki` to show the new location
-* add the stack to `look-html`
+* Extend your `look-html` function to display the stack information

 ### And end or maybe a beginning

 Thanks for taking the time to experience inline evaluation.

 The goal of this post was to demonstrate the instant feedback that inline evaluation provides.
-This powerful development feature keeps you present in the problem you're trying to solve, maintaining your flow and concentration where it matters most - in your code.
+This keeps you present in the problem you're trying to solve, maintaining your flow and concentration where it matters most - in your code.

-While these examples are simplified inside a toy editor, this experience is very real.
+While these are toy examples inside of a toy editor, this experience is very real.
 Clojure programmers (and others who use similar evaluation capabilities) apply this technique daily in professional settings across diverse domains - from data pipelines powering major retail chains to video streaming services you likely use yourself.

 My argument isn't that Clojure is superior to other languages, but rather that inline evaluation is an incredibly valuable feature that